 The ILC’s Literacy Program is a ground-breaking model for educating people who may fall through the cracks in conventional ESOL classes.
 These are students who may have little or no education in their native language or who have additional learning challenges.
 In the Literacy Program, their individual needs and abilities are matched with smaller class sizes and individualized attention to give them their greatest chance of achieving their goals and giving back to society.

-All students receive up to two hours a week of computer literacy instruction in The ILC Computer Lab, which has been stocked with computers and software from generous donors.
+All students receive up to two hours a week of computer literacy instruction in the computer lab using computers and software donated by the Adelaide Breed Bayrd Foundation.
 The students learn basic computer skills essential for today’s economy.
 They also receive English instruction through specialized software programs.

 The Immigrant Theater Class gives upper-level students an opportunity to write and perform plays as a way of enhancing their English vocabulary, pronunciation and presentation skills.
 The stories are taken from their personal experiences.
 This powerful form of self-expression also serves to educate the public about the immigrant experience at free performances that are offered three times a year and through recordings aired on public access television stations.

-The Citizenship Class is offered Wednesday afternoons from 12:30 to 3:00 p.m. and is free for anyone planning on taking the citizenship exam in the next 12 months.
+Becoming a U.S. citizen is a major milestone in the life of a new American.
+The process requires, among other things, learning a lot about U.S. history and civics.
+The Immigrant Learning Center offers free Citizenship Classes to anyone planning on taking the citizenship exam in the next 12 months.
 Students learn what to expect during the process of becoming a U.S. citizen, how to pass the exam and conversation skills to help pass the interview.

 Older immigrants are often the most isolated and have the greatest difficulty adjusting to life in a new country.
 The ILC Senior Conversation Class is the only opportunity for some of these 60-and-older students with very limited English skills to practice speaking English.
 By learning to speak English, they gain the skills and confidence to do things many native English speakers take for granted: going to the store, taking public transportation, seeing a doctor or talking to a neighbor.